-A mysterious collection of some of the largest redwood trees known to exist has been “officially” revealed to the public.
-Lace-up your hiking shoes, your Del Norte County Redwoods National Park bucket list just got longer.
+A mysterious collection of some of the largest redwood trees known to exist has been “officially” revealed to the public in Jedediah Smith Redwoods State Park, part of the Redwood National Parks.
+Lace-up your hiking shoes, your Del Norte County, California Redwoods National Park bucket list just got longer.
 The Grove of Titans must be seen to be believed.
 Once you walk this elevated path, these mammoth trees will capture your heart.

 In Galaxy Not So Far Away